harmsm/scientific-computing/source/syllabus.rst

   grading.
 + Labs will be graded based on whether they are turned in, whether we can run the notebook, and whether they notebooks give the right results.
++ Group work on the labs is encouraged, but please do not :code:`copy-paste` code.

 Grading
 -------